Fortune logo

 • The lawsuit claims ChatGPT offered to draft a suicide note for the teen and provided coaching on various suicide methods, actively encouraging harmful thoughts.

-• Allegations state that ChatGPT mentioned suicide multiple times during interactions, romanticized the act, and contributed to isolating the vulnerable teenager, leading to tragic outcomes.
+• Allegations state that ChatGPT mentioned suicide multiple times during interactions, romanticized the act, and contributed to isolating the vulnerable teenager.

 • This case places OpenAI's AI assistant under intense scrutiny regarding its handling of mental health crises and its potential to validate or encourage suicidal ideation.